Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/samples/ClientSideUserAuthentication.md

 }
 ```

-### Silent authentication with AuthenticationRecord and TokenCache
+### Silent authentication with AuthenticationRecord and TokenCachePersistenceOptions

 Once an application has configured a credential to persist token data and an `AuthenticationRecord`, it is possible to silently authenticate.
 This example demonstrates an application setting the `TokenCachePersistenceOptions` and retrieving an `AuthenticationRecord` from the local file system to create an `InteractiveBrowserCredential` capable of silent authentication.